 People Make A LOT of Litter!

 Litter affects animal and human health.
 It’s estimated that over 1 million land animals and 100 million sea animals die each year after eating or becoming trapped in litter.
-Litter also releases chemicals and microparticles as it breaks down in the environment.
-These toxic particles end up in the air that we breathe, the soil where we grow food and in the water we drink.
+Litter also releases chemicals and tiny pieces of plastic debris leftover from the products we use called microparticles as it breaks down in the environment.
+These toxic particles end up in the air, in our water, and in the soil where we grow food.

 Litter is Contagious!